Fuel (band): Natural Selection, line-up changes and Angels & Devils (2002–2007)

-On June 8, 2006, Bell announced the band had found a new lead singer but was awaiting confirmation from the record label to announce it.
+On June 8, 2006, the band announced the band had found a new lead singer but was awaiting confirmation from the record label to announce it.
 Still, they officially entered the studio in mid-August with producer Scott Humphrey to start recording their fourth album.
 Due to other commitments Stewart was not available to play drums on the album, so Tommy Lee and Josh Freese performed drums in his place.
 The band posted photos from the studio fairly often on the band's website and MySpace.

-On March 9, 2007, Carl Bell officially announced Fuel's next album, complete with new band members, was fully mixed and going to mastering, and on April 19, 2007, he posted on Fuel's official website their new lead singer was Toryn Green.
+On March 9, 2007, The Band officially announced Fuel's next album, complete with new band members, was fully mixed and going to mastering, and on April 19, 2007, he posted on Fuel's official website their new lead singer was Toryn Green.

-On May 15, 2007, Bell announced the title of the new album—Angels & Devils.
+On May 15, 2007, The Band announced the title of the new album—Angels & Devils.
 On June 19, 2007, Fuel's first single from their new album, "Wasted Time", was released into rock radio and internet download, peaking at No. 24 on Billboard's Hot Mainstream Rock Tracks.
 The album was released on August 7, 2007.
 A second single, "Gone", was released on October 23.
 Angels & Devils debuted on the Billboard 200 at No. 42, selling roughly 15,000 copies in its first week.
 On October 20, 2008, Sony's catalog division Legacy Recordings released the album Playlist: The Very Best of Fuel on their Playlist series.